Albert VII of Austria: War years

 The first half of the reign of Albert and Isabella was dominated by war.
 After overtures to the United Provinces and to Queen Elizabeth I of England proved unsuccessful, the Habsburg policy in the Low Countries aimed at regaining the military initiative and isolating the Dutch Republic.
 The strategy was to force its opponents to the conference table and negotiate from a position of strength.
 Even if Madrid and Brussels tended to agree on these options, Albert took a far more flexible stance than his brother-in-law, King Philip III of Spain.
 Albert had first-hand knowledge of the devastation wrought by the Dutch Revolt, and he had come to the conclusion that it would be virtually impossible to reconquer the northern provinces.
 Quite logically, Philip III and his councillors felt more concern for Spain's reputation and for the impact that a compromise with the Dutch Republic might have on Habsburg positions as a whole.
 Spain provided the means to continue the war.
 Albert took the decisions on the ground and tended to ignore Madrid's instructions.
 Under the circumstances, the division of responsibilities repeatedly led to tensions.

-Arms of Albert VII as Sovereign of the Habsburg Netherlands.